bhsingleton/rigotron/README.md

 # rigotron
 A component based auto rigger for Maya.
-This auto rigger is dependent on the mpynode and mason packages.
+Disclaimer: At this time the tool is undergoing a major refactor and is currently unstable for any sort of use!